 d-and f-Block Elements

-• General introduction, electronic configuration,
+General introduction, electronic configuration, Lanthanoids-electronic configuration Actinoids 05

 Coordination Compounds

-• Coordination compounds-Introduction, ligands, coordination number, colour, magnetic properties and shapes
+Coordination compounds-Introduction, ligands, coordination number, colour, magnetic properties and shapes IUPAC nomenclature of mononuclear coordination compounds 3

 Haloalkanes and Haloarenes

-• Haloarenes: Nature of C-X bond, substitution reactions (directive influence of halogen for monosubstituted compounds only)
+Haloalkanes Optical rotation Haloarenes: Nature of C-X bond, substitution reactions (directive influence of halogen for monosubstituted compounds only) Uses and environmental effects tetrachloromethane, iodoform, freons, DDT.
+4

 Alcohols, Phenols, and Ethers

-• Ethers: Nomenclature, methods of preparation, physical and chemical properties, uses.
+Alcohols: Nomenclature, methods of preparation, physical and chemical properties Phenols: Nomenclature, methods of preparation, physical and chemical properties Ethers: Nomenclature, methods of preparation, physical and chemical properties, uses.

 4